 New Year’s Eve is one of those either-or holidays.
 It can either turn out to be a great evening or wind-up being a huge disappointment.

-Since having kids we enjoy making it a simple family night and often host a gathering of close friends who also have kids.
+Since having kids we enjoy making New Year’s Eve a simple family night and love to host a small gathering of friends who also have kids.
 We spend the night enjoying delicious appetizers and playing our favorite family friendly New Year’s Eve party games.

-What to do on New Year’s Eve
+What to Do With Kids on New Year’s Eve

 New Years Eve can be a challenging night to entertain children.
 Many popular New Year’s Eve activities are meant for adults or occur too late for younger kids to appreciate.

-New Year’s Eve Paper Fortune Teller
+New Year’s Eve Party Game for Kids -> Paper Fortune Teller

 If you are looking for games of kids to play between the appetizers and the ball drop I have you covered with my free paper fortune teller and folding instructions.

-Find these answers and twelve more entertaining responses on the fortune teller.
+There are sixteen entertaining responses on the fortune teller.

 How to Use a Paper Fortune Teller

 - Print and fold the paper fortune teller (available HERE).
 PDF includes both color and black & white for kids to color.